-The phasing of maximum near-surface inflow and maximum upper-level outflow are slightly offset in time (Figs. 4.20 and 4.21).
+The phasing of maximum near-surface inflow and maximum upper-level outflow are slightly offset in time (Fig. 18).
 The maximum near-surface inflow occurs in the late evening to early morning hours, while the peak upper-level outflow tends to occur in the mid-morning to late afternoon.
 This temporal offset of several hours suggests that surges in low-level inflow proceed/follow surges in upper level outflow and that the mechanism(s) driving the TCDC do not initiate radial flow simultaneously throughout the depth of the storm.
 Perhaps radiative effects initiate enhanced outflow near the level of the outflow layer each day and there is a lag between this onset and the onset of enhanced radial inflow.

 iii.
 Tangential Wind (Near Surface to Upper-Level)